 Data Protection Update

-On the 25th May 2018, the new General Data Protection Regulation (GDPR) shall come into effect.
+On the 25th May 2018, the new General Data Protection Regulation (GDPR) came into effect.
 Under this new law, European standards in data protection shall align with current technology standards.
 This is good news for all individuals who are affected by data processing and shall maintain standards in relation to the security of your personal data.

 What this means for you: